PaulHamdinger/home-assistant-hamdinger-add-ons/README.md

 ## Watchdog Dev

-Plugin activates `/dev/watchdog` hardware watchdog timer for the Raspberry Pi.
-Will restart the server on no response.
+This add-on uses the Raspberry Pi's `/dev/watchdog` hardware watchdog timer.
+It will restart the server on no response.
 For details about watchdog see https://www.kernel.org/doc/Documentation/watchdog/watchdog-api.txt.

 Example log...